Vonage/vbc-developer/_documentation/en/open-contactpad/introduction.md

 #  Getting Started with the VBC Open ContactPad

 The Open ContactPad SDK is a Javascript software development toolkit that allows developers to embed a [Vonage Unified Communications (UC)](https://www.vonage.com/unified-communications/) dialer interface into an application.
 You will need a Vonage account to access the telephony APIs used by this SDK.
-You can sign up for a [Vonage Businss Communications account here](https://www.vonage.com/unified-communications/pricing/?icmp=mainnav_buynow_novalue).
+You can [sign up for a Vonage Businss Communications account online](https://www.vonage.com/unified-communications/pricing/?icmp=mainnav_buynow_novalue).
+Once the account is activated, learn how to set it up with this [Getting Started Guide](https://businesssupport.vonage.com/articles/answer/Getting-Started-with-Vonage-Business-21753).

 To use standalone communications APIs, see [Vonage APIs](/).